roberthyde/stabiliser/cran-comments.md

 ### Please add \value to .Rd files regarding exported methods and explain the functions results in the documentation.
-Added value descriptions to the .Rd files for the three exported functions; stabilise, triangulate and stab_plot
+Added value descriptions to the .Rd files for the three exported functions; stabilise, triangulate and stab_plot Value descriptions not added for functions that are not exported (i.e. boot_model.Rd, model_enet etc.)

 ## Test environments
 * local Windows install, R 4.1.0